-But on the other side, some immigrants are really giving immigration officers ammunition.
+But on the other side, some immigrants are really not helping their case.
 Are you one of these offenders?

 You don’t think before you dash off your application

 Visa or permanent resident applications all come with an instruction guide and some directives.
 Do read them.
 If you are unable to fill out the PDF directly online, please print it.

 Likewise, make sure you answer all the questions.
 And follow CIC’s advice: “Attach a separate sheet of paper if you need more space and indicate the letter and/or number of the question you are answering.”

 Basically, make sure the application is easy to read and understand and provide as much detail as you can.

 When applying for a visa (i.e. work or tourist visa) or for permanent residence, you may be required to meet with an immigration officer.
 It is a chance for you to explain your decision (for instance, the reason why you want to immigrate to Canada), to clear out any inconsistencies (for example, that you simply want to visit Canada, or that your relationship with a Canadian citizen is genuine).

 I heard some messed-up interview stories, like applicants arguing with the visa officer or with a family member in the middle of the interview.
 Or even applicants unable to answer basic questions about Canada, such as the names of the major cities or the two official languages.

 Do yourself a favour and prepare for the meeting.
 Applicants in the skilled worker category should be able to demonstrate basic knowledge of Canada and have some plans for the future.
 Those applying for a tourist visa will need to show that they do not plan to overstay and that they have strong ties to their native country.
 Take the interview seriously and do your homework!